jgoldring/semver/README.md

 ### Stack Use

-Starts up a simple Express/React app at http://localhost:<port> to compare two semvers!
+Starts up a simple Express/React app at the chosen port, for example http://localhost:3000 to compare two semvers!
 After the first run, it will reuse build artifacts.

 **Note** this requires docker to build and run.
 The dependencies can take a few minutes to build, this is sped up somewhat by the use of tmpfs.